Hits since 2023-11-25 00:03:06:

 - I've been working on two projects.
 The first one is

-collection of executables that work together for two different,
+executables that work together for two different, but related,

-but related, purposes.
-Both are for the purpose of
+purposes.
+Both are for the purpose of recording and

-provide a summary of my hours worked for the pay period.
+summary of my hours worked for the pay period.
+Both allow

 Both also allow for a comparison of hours actually worked to